yentsanglee/openenclave/fs/README.md

 | ferror()      | Y             | stream        |
 | perror()      | Y             | stream        |

-Note: reading from stdin is not supported in enclaves.
+*stdin is not supported in enclaves.